tjeaneric/blog-app/README.md

 <hr>

-**This app has a user authentication feature where you can SignUp, Login, Change Password and Reset Password**
+**This app has a user authentication feature where you can SignUp, Login, Change Password and Reset Password** **Logged in users can't access the login and signup page, they will be redirected to the home page**

 **Only authenticated users can create, update, delete and comment.
 Otherwise they will be redirected to the home page**

 <strong>when Resetting password, the email which contains instructions is sent to your Terminal.</strong>